AdaCore/training_material/courses/ada_essentials/140_access_types/01-introduction.rst

 Access Types Design
 ---------------------

-* An :dfn:`access type` is a type whose values point to objects of specific type
+* An :dfn:`access type` is a type whose values point to objects of a specific type

   * Can also point to subprograms, but that is not covered in this class